Top

 Split long Flows into two parts

-In case you can't keep the number of steps under 15, then consider splitting the guide into two and interlinking them.
-This keeps your guide crisp and simplifies user tasks.
+If the number of steps exceeds 15, consider splitting the guide into two and interlinking them.
+This keeps the guide crisp and simplifies user tasks.

 Split into two2